Mitesh-Saste/technova-inventory-app/README.md

 # TechNova Inventory App - Dev Branch

-This branch integrates all new features before releasing to production (`main`).
+This branch integrates all new features before releasing to production main.

 ## Included Features:
 - ✅ User Login